Is Map Reading Dead? A Cautionary Tale...

 Pictured above: The sensors that are mounted on traffic lights in some areas.
 (Image credits: U.S. Dept. of Transportation / Federal Highway Administration; Steve Rowe / CLIU.)

-For really big fires, there’d often be a number of emergency vehicles responding—so many that the scene would have to be approached from different streets.
-In these situations, “reading” the map’s street names was essential for coordinating and positioning all the trucks around the fire.
+For really big fires, there’d often be a number of emergency vehicles responding—so many that the fire would have to be approached from different streets.
+In these situations, map reading was essential for coordinating and positioning the trucks around the fire.

 Pictured above: Los Angeles, December 2014.
 Some fires are so large that there’s no specific address — and no single approach.
 (Image credit: Nancy Yuille / AP Photo.)